-10 Best Project Management Software and Tools in 2020 (Free + Paid)
+10 Best Project Management Tools for Anyone in 2020 (Free + Paid)

 You’ve been given a project to manage.
 Great!
 Now what?
 You’re going to need simple project management software.
 There’s a lot of project management tools out there, and if you’re new to project management or to digital project management tools, it can be hard to identify what’s essential, what’s beneficial, and what’s not worth your time.